waitingforvsync/flow/README.md

 ```

 Clearly this is slower so should be avoided where possible.
 We will try to limit the use of this path to just bytes where sprites are overlapping.

+### Avoid flicker

+We don't have the luxury of double buffering, so we will need to race the beam.
+This means we should be plotting the sprites roughly from top to bottom, but with the important requirement that if any group of sprites is overlapping, the members of that group are plotted in a stable order (not according to their position), so that their stacking position is preserved.

+We should aim to keep the dirty edge erasure as temporally close as possible to the sprite plotting, so that, even if the beam catches up, any flicker is avoided.

+## Implementation overview

+This is a surprisingly complicated process which can be broken into various steps.
+For the moment, we will consider how to make it work in a static screen; then we can see how to adapt it so it works with scrolling.